Make a payment

 With a Credit push, the payment is performed by you, the bank account holder.
-When making a payment to SARS, eFiling will send a payment request to your bank which will indicate the amount that needs to be paid and gives a payment reference number (PRN).
+When making a payment to SARS, eFiling will send a payment request to your bank which will show the amount that needs to be paid.
+It will give you a Payment Reference Number (PRN).

-The taxpayer then physically authorises this request normally via internet banking.
-This acts as an instruction to the bank to make the payment to SARS.
+The taxpayer then authorises this request normally via internet banking.
+This forms an instruction to the bank to make the payment to SARS.

 Credit Push payments are considered to be irrevocable and can only be made if the account holder has the necessary funds.

-The following banks can be used for Credit push transactions: ABSA, Capitec Bank, CITIBank, FNB, Investec, Nedbank and Standard Bank.
+The following banks can be used for Credit push transactions: ABSA, Bidvest Bank, Capitec Bank, CITIBank, FNB, Investec, Nedbank, Standard Bank and Standard Chartered Bank.

 3. Electronic Funds Transfer (EFT)